Scale for Success is a project that I have lived and breathed for nearly two years. It comes from two passions of mine: writing and entrepreneurship.

 There were humorous stories, from David Meerman Scott about his days in Japan, or Bev joking about her early days in a Canadian goldmine and wondering if a gold bar would be too heavy to put in her handbag.
 Nostalgia for me (with Scottish blood) talking early entrepreneur stories with Russell.

-I remain in awe of the business George is still building, having started in his bedroom and following Roby’s footsteps, who has gone from a garage to a $318m float.
+I remain in awe of the business George is still building with The Sole Supplier, having started in his bedroom and following Roby’s footsteps, who has gone from a garage to a $318m float.
 And the passion with which James Bartle fights for the women they support in Cambodia and changing the face of the garment industry and slave labor will always stay with me.

 It has been a roller-coaster of emotions, but most of all, the most incredible privilege.
 I hope everyone enjoys it.